 The National Transportation Safety Board (NTSB) may investigate this accident to determine if there was a defect in the truck or in the highway that contributed to the accident.
 If NTSB investigators do find a flaw in either the engine or the highway, the engine manufacturer or the government may be liable for damages.

 Orland Truck Accident & Wrongful Death Lawyer

-I’m Ed Smith and I am a Orland truck accident lawyer.
+I’m Ed Smith and I am an Orland truck accident lawyer.
 If you or a loved one have been involved in an accident with a commercial truck, call me at (530) 392-9400 for free, friendly advice.
-You may also call me toll free at (800) 404-5400.
+You may also call me toll-free at (800) 404-5400.